Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Introduction

-In a normal insulator, the Anderson localization plays the essential role in the electron transport \cite{Anderson}.
-With relatively weak localization, Mott's variable-range hopping (VRH) mechanism matters \cite{Mott}.
-In terms of delocalized Bloch waves in traditional semiconductors, the band theory achieved great successes.
-All these theories are more or less correlated to the statistical mechanics of (near) equilibriums.
+In the traditional theory of insulator, the Anderson localization plays the essential role in the electron transport \cite{Anderson}.
+With relatively weak localization, Mott's variable-range hopping mechanism matters \cite{Mott}.
+In terms of delocalized Bloch waves, the band theory achieved great successes.
+All these theories are more or less correlated to the thermodynamics and statistical mechanics of (near) equilibriums.
 The picture of free electron gas is normally applicable, and a single term such as the static disorder or the single electron hopping in the lattice dominates the transport mechanisms.
 The traditional techniques of transport measurement were thus established on the basis of these widely-accepted theories.
-In presence of strong many-body interactions such as the electron-phonon couplings, however, the thermal equilibrium is not easy to be achieved, and the dynamical processes out of equilibration become important.
-Moreover, there is not an apparent small parameters in organic semiconductors to make the perturbation theory available, and the competition among different terms results in complicated many-body effects \cite{Review3}.
-As a result, we have to develop a quantum dynamics theory for organic semiconductors to bridge the microscopic mechanisms and the traditional device measurements.
+In presence of strong many-body interactions, however, the scenario could be much more complicated.
+For example, given numerous local conserved quantities in a spatially translational invariant system, there exist some novel elementary excitations such as anyons and fractons which can freely move in certain dimension without dissipation \cite{Toric,Fracton0,Fracton1,Fracton2,Fracton3,Fracton4}.
+In addition, in the strong vibronic coupling systems, the thermal equilibrium is not easy to be achieved, and the dynamic processes out of equilibration become important.
+In this context, when various many-body interactions such as Coulomb interactions and vibronic couplings are concurrently considered in, e.g., charge-transfer (CT) states, there should be not an apparent small parameters to make the perturbation theory available, and the competition among different terms results in complicated many-body effects \cite{Review3}.
+As a consequence, the quantum effect emerges in such organic semiconductors with strong interactions and it is always necessary to develop a quantum dynamics theory to bridge the microscopic mechanisms and the device measurements.